hayfa66/dog-breed-classifier-app/README.md

 - scikit-learn
 - tensorflow-gpu

-However the
-also needs to download some more file called "VGG-16 bottleneck features" And add it at file bottleneck_features
+You also need to download some file called "VGG-16 bottleneck features" And add it at folder bottleneck_features .

 you can find it here in the [udacity dog-project github](https://github.com/udacity/dog-project) .

-Then the app should work

-without more dataset , enviroment... etc
+Then the app should work without more dataset , enviroment... etc

 However the dog_app.py would not work ,